anngvu/bioc-curation/README.md

   2) The EDAM subschema is specifically structured for AI to more easily work with, with concept terms inserted as regular enums (there is post-processing to pull in uris).
   3) We often want to use different document sources for curating EDAM than when curating everything else.
   4) Doing two separate passes reduces the chance of going over context length limits.
-  5) Initially, the idea was to use OpenAI's [strict structured outputs](https://platform.openai.com/docs/guides/structured-outputs/supported-schemas) if possible, though we ended up using customized prompting workflow for everything because strict structured
+  5) Initially, the idea was to use OpenAI's [strict structured outputs](https://platform.openai.com/docs/guides/structured-outputs/supported-schemas) if possible, though we ended up using customized prompting workflow for everything because strict structured outputs turned out to have some limitations anyway.
   - Base schema (`base.json`):
     - A single tool object instead of current array because extraction will be per-tool.
     - Remove [unsupported type-specific keywords](https://platform.openai.com/docs/guides/structured-outputs/some-type-specific-keywords-are-not-yet-supported).